Minnesota Zen Meditation Center

 Picture

-Dainin Katagiri (1928–1990) was one of the prominent Zen masters who brought Soto Zen Buddhism from Japan to America in the twentieth century.
-He was known as Katagiri Roshi — the honorific term roshi denoting that he was a much respected senior Zen teacher.
-After teaching in California at San Francisco Zen Center and Tassajara Zen Mountain Center as assistant to Shunryu Suzuki Roshi, Katagiri Roshi founded Minnesota Zen Meditation Center in Minneapolis and Hokyoji Zen monastery in rural Eitzen, Minnesota.
-Katagiri Roshi touched the hearts of people everywhere with his engaging manifestation of the Buddha way.
-Now his teaching lives on in recordings of his talks, books that have been developed from them, and generations of teachers who are following in his footsteps
+Dainin Katagiri (1928–1990) was one of the prominent Soto Zen masters who brought Buddhism to America in the twentieth century.
+After teaching at San Francisco Zen Center and Tassajara Zen Mountain Center as assistant to Shunryu Suzuki Roshi, he founded and taught at Minnesota Zen Meditation Center in Minneapolis, and Hokyoji Zen Practice Community in rural Eitzen, Minnesota.
+Katagiri Roshi is remembered with appreciation for his deep practice, wise teaching, and warm heart.

 Submit